Hamidalavi/examid-gaming-journey/README.md

 13. Applying **one time** pressure or tension on joystick then just move it lightly **all time** for tracking enemies; so it works exactly like mouse input with lighter tension in glass pad
 14. Use strafing for a better accuracy
 15. These two fators **reaction** and **smoothness** are very important.
 I tried hard to learn these factors and my aim became very fast and smooth like other pro players.
 I mean my aim is very fast and when I see the enemy while centering, I slow down my aiming by controlling the joystick, so I can get more accurate shots.
 There is no such thing as **flick shot**; in fact, switching on the target in a short time is what people call **flick** and it's achieve by training
-16. Now I'm **focusing on enemies** instead of center dot, crosshair and environment.
+16. Now I'm **focusing on enemies** instead of center dot, crosshair, environment and movements in any pov (hipfire, ADS, strafe, leaning, mounting a gun, tac stance and etc).
 I can play shooter games even without crosshair; it just indicates the middle of the monitor, the main thing is focusing on every pixel you want to do
 17. Finally, **the brain optimized the fingers' movements and positions** and now my entire focus is on the game
 18. Congratulations, Examid is now going to be a Pro Player at **controller**